FDA approves first new schizophrenia drug in decades

 https://abcnews.go.com/Health/fda-approves-1st-new-drug-schizophrenia-30-years/story?id=114070951

 The history of schizophrenia treatment dates back to the discovery of chlorpromazine and haloperidol in the 1950s.
 These drugs, known as Thorazine or Haldol, were prescribed to patients as antipsychotics .
-These drugs revolutionized the treatment of schizophrenia, but few new drugs have been discovered since then, and most FDA approvals since then have been new variations of drugs using chlorpromazine and haloperidol.
+These drugs revolutionized the treatment of schizophrenia, but only a few types of drugs have been developed since then.

 However, on September 26, 2024, the FDA approved Covenfi, developed by Bristol-Myers Squibb, as a new drug.
 Covenfi is a tablet that combines two drugs, xanomeline and trospium chloride, and is said to be able to suppress symptoms such as hallucinations, delusions, and disorganized thinking that are common in schizophrenia patients by taking it twice a day.